rnd-ash/serial-rs/README.md

-# pyserial-rs
+# Serial-rs
-A cross-platform serial library for Rust based on pyserial
+A cross-platform serial library for Rust

+TBA